aza547/wow-recorder/CONTRIBUTING.md

 The below steps describe how to get started for development on Windows.
 The app is currently not supported on other operating systems.

 ## Start in Development Mode
 Development mode benefits from the infrastructure offered by [electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate).
 You can read more about it on their [docs](https://electron-react-boilerplate.js.org/).
-It allows for a very quick development cycle, with hot reloading of the app on saving new changes.
+It allows for a very quick development cycle, access to chrome dev tools, and hot reloading of the app on saving new changes.

 1. Install Node.js from [here](https://nodejs.org/en/).
 1. Clone a copy of the [wow-recorder](https://github.com/aza547/wow-recorder) codebase.